 Find Your Parenthood Tribe

 Finding and connecting with other working parents can help keep you sane.
 Sharing stories will help you through feelings of "mom guilt".
-If you don't have any Mama Maker friends check out our Facebook group - The Jeweler's Spark.
-We have a thread that can link you up with other jewelry moms who understand exactly what you're going through.
+If you don't have any Mama Maker friends check out groups on Facebook.
+Make a post in a jewelry group to connect with other jewelry moms who understand exactly what you're going through.

 Final Thoughts & Advice

 Work life balance looks different for everyone.
 Owning a jewelry business and raising a family at the same time will require patience and hard work.
 You have to set boundaries, be ready to adapt and ask for help.
 It can be tough, but it is worth it!